Engee documentation

 Description

-Block Subsystem contains a subset of blocks within the model or system.
+Block Subsystem contains a subset of the blocks inside the model or system.
 Block Subsystem It can represent a virtual subsystem or an atomic subsystem.

-• An atomic subsystem is a subsystem whose contents are interpreted as a single unit (atomic execution).
-Allows you to create conditionally executed subsystems: that is, those that are triggered only when a certain event occurs.
+• An atomic subsystem is a subsystem whose contents are interpreted as a single whole (atomic execution).
+Allows you to create conditionally executable subsystems: that is, those that are triggered only when a certain event occurs.

 • A virtual subsystem is a subsystem that is executed neither conditionally nor atomically.
 When determining the order of execution, the blocks of such a subsystem are considered to be located at the same level as the subsystem itself.
 The virtual subsystem serves solely to increase the readability of the model and does not affect its operation in any way.

-To switch a virtual system to an atomic one, set the value of the Treat as atomic unit parameter to true.
+To switch a virtual system to an atomic one, select the checkbox Treat as atomic unit.

-To create a subsystem, copy the block Subsystem from the Ports & Subsystems library to the model.
-Then add the blocks to the subsystem by opening the block Subsystem and by copying blocks into it.
+To create a subsystem, copy the block Subsystem from the library Ports & Subsystems into the model.
+Then add the blocks to the subsystem by opening the block Subsystem and by copying the blocks into it.

 Ports